The Ontario Ministry of Health and Long-term Care announced back in November of 2020, the plans to increase support for the long-term care sector.

 - An overview of long-term care homes and seniors care.

-Once you have completed the paid online training, you will be matched to a long-term care unit where there is a need.
+Once you have completed the paid online skills training, you will be matched to a long-term care unit where there is a need.

 COVID-19 Testing Requirements